gregbuehler/Slack-Outgoing-Webhook-Listener/README.md

 You put the bot on a publically-accessible server.
 Somebody types trigger words into Slack, Slack connects to the bot, and the bot connects to one of the aforementioned APIs.

 For the Pivotal functionality, each Slack channel can be assigned default tasks and a Pivotal project ID.
 That way, different teams can define their own default task list.
-The Pivotal project ID and default tasks are persisted to a database (either Raven or SQL).
+The Slack channel name, Pivotal project ID, and default tasks are persisted to a database (either Raven or SQL).

 # Prerequisites